YasinAflatoon/HTML/notes/BasicTags.md

 </body>
 ```

-The output will be like:
+The output will be like this:

 ![SubSupScript](/media/img03.png)